Service and Repairs:

-Brake bleed service rates start at $25 a brake, $45 a pair.
+Brake bleed service rates start at $30 a brake.

 Did I mention we like buying tools?
 We have all the proper tools to prep your frame, and we keep them sharp.
 What’s the point in buying a high-end headset if you are going to push it into a crooked headtube?
 (I guess it still looks pretty, even if your fork sticks every time you turn left).
 Get your new frame faced and chased, it’s the right thing to do.